mark-akturatech/archon-c64/README.md

 Source code was replicated entirely within Visual Studio Code using the `KickAss (C64)` extension.

+## Conventions

+### Variable Labels

+Variable lables will be prefixed with the following:
+- data__ : Calculated or derived results or data stored for use later.
+- flag__ : Used to specifically for conditional logic.
+- ptr__ : Pointer to a memory address location.
+- index__ : Index to an item within a block of memory (or array).
+- pos__ : Data used specifically for positioning a sprite or screen data.
+- counter__ : A value that is incremented within a loop.
+Typically from 0.
+Is different to index__ as an index is used to reference memory where a counter is used to perform operations a specific number of times.
+- temp__ : Value stored specifically so that it can be retrieved later after some interim operations.
+Temp data will not be use doutside of the routine that stored it.

+### Code Labels

+Lables used to identify code addresses will be named to appropriately describe the functionality of the proceeding code.

+Multilables will be used specifically for the following:
+- !skip : only when logic is being skipped as part of a condition check
+- !loop : loops
+- !next : breaking out of a loop
+- !return : exiting from a subroutine

 ## Build

 Build using Kick Assembler V5.24.